-a.
-Teacher or Classroom Level Problem
+A. Teacher or Classroom Level Problem

-Discuss the matter directly with the teacher whose judgment or decision is being questioned.

-If not resolved, discuss your concern with the Principal.

-If still unsatisfied with the outcome, discuss your concern with the Assistant Superintendent.
-(Contact the Board office at 604-939-9201 or email information@sd43.bc.ca)

-Unresolved matters may be referred to the Board.
+- 1. Discuss the matter directly with the teacher whose judgement or decision is being questioned. - If not resolved, discuss your concern with the Principal. - 3.
+If still unsatisfied with the outcome, discuss your concern with the Assistant Superintendent (contact the board office at 604-939-9201). - 4.
+Unresolved matters may be referred to the Board as per Board Policy 13.

-b.
-Principal or School Level Problem
+B. Principal or School Level Problem

-Discuss directly with the Principal the action, policy, procedure or practice being questioned.

-If not resolved, refer to the Assistant Superintendent.
-(See contact information above)

-If not resolved, refer to the Board as per Board Policy 13
+- 1. Discuss directly with the Principal the action, policy, procedure or practice being questioned. - 2.
+If not resolved, refer to the Assistant Superintendent (see contact information above). - 3.
+If not resolved, refer to the Board as per Board Policy 13.

-It is expected that School District personnel will seek a resolution to the problem as quickly as possible.
+It is expected that SD43 personnel will seek a resolution to the problem as quickly as possible.